-Snorkel gear is usually provided, but these cruises really don’t tend to visit the best reefs, unlike dedicated snorkelling cruises.
+Snorkel gear is usually provided, but these cruises really don’t tend to visit the best reefs, unlike dedicated snorkeling cruises.

 Most of these tours pick up guests on the Grace Bay and Bight beaches outside their resorts, or include complementary hotel pickup if your accommodations are located elsewhere.

-The vast majority of boat trips visit the nine mile (14.5km) (string of small cays and islands between Providenciales and North Caicos.
+The vast majority of boat trips visit the 9-mile (14.5 km) string of small cays and islands between Providenciales and North Caicos.

-At less than a mile (1.5km) from Providenciales, the iguana nature sanctuary of Little Water Cay and the adjacent Half Moon Bay Beach are the most popular stops.
-Here, three quarters of a mile (1200 meters) of pristine beach await, along with the indigenous Turks and Caicos Rock Iguana and birdlife.
+At less than a mile (1.5 km) from Providenciales, the iguana nature sanctuary of Little Water Cay and the adjacent Half Moon Bay Beach are the most popular stops.
+Here, 0.75 miles (1200 m) of pristine beach await, along with the indigenous Turks and Caicos Rock Iguana and birdlife.

 Further northeast is Water Cay, with two miles (3.4 km) of low white limestone cliffs with interspersed secluded beaches.

 About twenty different businesses offer beach and island hopping type excursions, each with its own schedule and features.
 Most cruises tend to visit the same basic sites, but different tours have different vibes.
 The popular catamaran powerboats usually play music and are more of a party.
 On the other hand, sailboat excursions tend to be a bit more tranquil.

 Most businesses offer private charters at an additional charge.
 Suitable from two up to large groups, customize your own trip and do want you want to do.